Skip to content

 items = list(filter(lambda x: x % 2 != 0, items))

-Common Mistake: Using for item in items: items.remove(item) to remove elements.
-This skips elements because remove() shifts the remaining elements and the loop’s internal pointer advances past the next item.
-Always use list comprehension or reverse iteration.
+A bug I have shipped twice: mutating a list while iterating over it. for item in items: items.remove(item) looks innocent but skips elements because remove() shifts the remaining elements and the loop’s internal pointer advances past the next item.
+The second time I hit it I added a lint rule.
+Use a list comprehension (items = [i for i in items if keep(i)]) or iterate in reverse instead.

 Fix 5: Fix String Indexing